AWARDS & FEATURES

 Jared Butler, owner of Wasteland World Events

-Over the summer of 2025, I worked closely with my good friend and fellow fabricator Seth Howard (@sethzilla_ftw on IG) to create a dirt bike built for the harsh wasteland.
+Over the summer of 2025, I worked closely with my good friend and fellow fabricator Seth Howard (IG: @sethzilla_ftw) to create a dirt bike built for the harsh wasteland.
 We took a bone stock used Hawk 250 DLX dirt bike for less than half of its original cost, and went to work on stripping the plastic panels and unnecessary electronics.

 The bike is named “The Springbok” after the South African animal, known for its speed and agility.
 Seth created a springbok skull complete with horns and “ears” as a centerpiece for the front of the bike, and did all the metal fabrication based on my concepts and input.
-I handled all of the paint, created custom fork guards out of aircraft heat exchange plates, bedroll, cargo area, gas tank netting, and other textural and storytelling details.
+I handled all of the paint, created custom fork guards out of aircraft heat exchange plates, reupholstered the seat with 1” buffalo hide, added a bedroll, cargo area, gas tank netting, and other textural and storytelling details.

 2 0 2 1 A W A R D